ternarydata/cloud-build-demo/README.md

 ```
 gcloud builds submit
 ```
+The file `dag.py` in two of the builds is taken from a standard tutorial in the [Apache Airflow Project](https://github.com/apache/airflow/blob/master/airflow/example_dags/tutorial.py).
 ## `airflow-install-and-test`

 Pulls a Python 3.7 container from Docker Hub, installs Apache Airflow and runs a basic test.